 Rare Replay is a ‘best of’ compilation of thirty games that span decades from the studio’s earliest 2D classics to its more recent output on Xbox consoles.
 This includes titles like 1983’s Jetpac to Rare’s prolific output in the 90’s with landmark platformer Banjo Kazooie, console-defining shooter Perfect Dark and the combo breaking arcade fighter Killer Instinct.
 It’s a testament to the studio’s talents that most of the games included in the collection have stood the test of time.

 Rare Replay is also loaded with amazing extras and fascinating documentaries on the making of classics like Conker’s Bad Fur Day.
 The level of detail and quality on show in Rare Replay is something you don’t often see in compilations like these.

-Rare’s most famous games such as the Donkey Kong Country trilogy and Goldeneye 007 is noticeably absent, though that it is to be expected given those titles were originally published by Rare’s former owners, Nintendo.
+Rare’s most famous games such as the Donkey Kong Country trilogy and Goldeneye 007 is noticeably absent, though that it is probably to be expected given those titles were originally published by Rare’s former owners, Nintendo.
 Still even without those classics, there is plenty here to keep players entertained for hours on end and shouldn’t be missed by any Xbox One owner.